-MPEG-H Production Format (MPF): An MPF file is a multi¬channel wave¬file which contains all the audio and metadata of the MPEG¬H Audio scene.
+- MPEG-H BWF/ADM: An MPEG-H BWF/ADM file (short for Broadcast Wave Format with embedded Audio Definition Model metadata) is a multichannel wave-file which contains all the audio and metadata of the MPEG-H Audio scene.
+The exported BWF/ADM file is compliant to the MPEG-H ADM Profile29. - MPEG-H Production Format (MPF): An MPF file is a multichannel wave-file which contains all the audio and metadata of the MPEG-¬H Audio scene.
 The metadata is stored in the "Control Track", which is one of the audio tracks in the multichannel wave-file and contains a "time-code like" signal that is robust against sample rate conversions or level changes.
 The Control Track is used for live productions using SDI-based workflows (see MPEG-H Audio for real-time Contribution using SDI-based workflows).